QuantEcon/lecture-python-advanced.myst/lectures/hs_invertibility_example.md

 moving average representation span a smaller information space than do the shocks that are seen by the agents inside the econometrician's model.

-This situation sets the stage for an econometrician who is unaware of the problem and consequently  misinterprets  shocks and likely responses to them.
+An econometrician who is unaware of the problem would  misinterpret  shocks and likely responses to them.

 A shock-invertibility that is technically close to the one studied here is discussed by Eric Leeper, Todd Walker, and Susan Yang {cite}`Leeper_Walker_Yang` in their  analysis of **fiscal foresight**.

-A distinct shock-invertibility issue is present in the special LQ consumption smoothing model in {doc}`quantecon lecture <cons_news>`.
+A distinct shock-invertibility issue is present in the special LQ consumption smoothing model in this quantecon lecture {doc}`cons_news`.

 ## Model